-fetch
+fetch offset

-Description Returns a row or a set of rows from a cursor result set.
-Syntax fetch [next prior first last absolute fetch_offset relative fetch_offset] [from] cursor_name [into fetch_target_list] Parameters next prior first last absolute relative are keywords that specify the fetch direction.
-You do not need to specify the fetch direction for non-scrollable cursors.
-If you specify the fetch direction, you can use any of the othe roptions to access the rows from a scrollabe cursor.
-You must specify the fetch_offset when you use absolute or relative. [from] cursor_name is the name of the cursor. from is optional. fetch_offset specifies the offset value from a specific position. fetch_offset is required when you specify absolute or relative. fetch_offset can be either signed numeral literal with scale of zero, or Transact-SQL variable with a type of integer or numeric with a zero-scale numeral.
-See "Rules for positioning the scrollable cursor" on page 311 for more details. fetch_target_list is a comma-separated list of parameters or local variables into which cursor results are placed.
+specifies the offset value from a specific position. fetch\offset is required when you specify absolute or relative. fetch\offset can be either signed numeral literal with scale of zero, or Transact-SQL variable with a type of integer or numeric with a zero-scale numeral.
+See "Rules for positioning the scrollable cursor" on page 357 for more details.

+fetch\target\list

+is a comma-separated list of parameters or local variables into which cursor results are placed.
 The parameters and variables must be declared prior to the fetch.

+Example 1 Returns a row of information from the cursor result set defined by the authors crsr cursor:

+'''

+fetch authors_crsr

+'''

-Examples Example 1 Returns a row of information from the cursor result set defined by the authors_crsr cursor: fetch authors_crsr Example 2 Returns a row of information from the cursor result set defined by the pubs_crsr cursor into the variables @ name , @ city , and @ state : fetch pubs_crsr into @name, @city, @state Example 3 With scrollable cursors, you can use numeric literal offset with orientation keyword absolute.
+Example 2 Returns a row of information from the cursor result set defined by the pubs\crsr cursor into the variables @name, @city, and @state:

+'''

+fetch pubs_crsr into @name, @city, @state

+'''

+Example 3 With scrollable cursors, you can use numeric literal offset with orientation keyword absolute.
 In this example, the 25th row is specified.
+Enter:

+'''

+fetch absolute 25 from pubs_crsr

+into @name, @city, @state

+'''

-Enter: fetch absolute 25 from pubs_crsr into @name, @city, @state Example 4 To use a Transact-SQL variable representing the 25th row, enter: declare @offset int select @offset = 25 fetch absolute @offset from c1
+Example 4 To use a Transact-SQL variable representing the 25th row, enter:

+'''

+declare @offset int

+select @offset = 25

+'''

+fetch absolute @offset from c1

-- Before you can use fetch, you must declare the cursor and open it. - The cursor_name cannot be a Transact-SQL parameter or local variable. - For nonscrollable cursors, you cannot fetch a row that has already been fetched.
-There is no way to backtrack through the result set, but you can close and reopen the cursor to create the cursor result set again and start from the beginning. - Adaptive Server expects a one-to-one correspondence between the variables in the fetch_target_list and the target list expressions specified by the select statement that defines the cursor.
+- Before you can use fetch, you must declare the cursor and open it. - You can use fetch with an archive database. - The cursor\name cannot be a Transact-SQL parameter or local variable. - For nonscrollable cursors, you cannot fetch a row that has already been fetched.
+There is no way to backtrack through the result set, but you can close and reopen the cursor to create the cursor result set again and start from the beginning. - Adaptive Server expects a one-to-one correspondence between the variables in the fetch\target\list and the target list expressions specified by the select statement that defines the cursor.
 The datatypes of the variables or parameters must be compatible with the datatypes of the columns in the cursor result set. - When you set chained transaction mode, Adaptive Server implicitly begins a transaction with the fetch statement if no transaction is currently active.
 However, this situation occurs only when you set the close on endtran option and the cursor remains open after the end of the transaction that initially opened it, since the open statement also automatically begins a transaction.